hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 ## Default values

 Providing a success and failure closure is verbose, and not always required by the function user.
 She might only care about the success case.
 When writing unit tests, the success case might be ignored altogether.
-Or neither closure might be needed if the function has side-effect or returns a value.
+Or neither closure might be needed if the function has side-effects or returns a value.

 In Objective-C we could always set the block parameter to `nil`.
 In Swift, we might be able to do it or not depending on if the closure parameter has been marked as optional.
 A better approach is to _always provide a default value for closure parameters_.